zker-themes/sparanoid.com/_app/_pages/about.md

 [CloudFront](http://aws.amazon.com/cloudfront/) -
 [Textmate](http://macromates.com/)

-All posts are &copy; Tunghsiao Liu, all rights reserved.
+All posts are &copy; Sparanoid, Inc., all rights reserved.
 The views expressed on this site are mine alone and not those of my employers and clients, past and present.